chenota/alexdb/media/album_example.md

 ### Conclusion

-You can import and export CSV data to/from AlexDB, and Alex has a *very* good taste in music.
+You can easily import and export CSV data to/from AlexDB, and I have a good taste in music.